Trusted Pregnancy Discrimination Attorneys in Los Angeles, CA

 - Leave without pay

-Besides the Pregnancy Discrimination Act, the federal Americans with Disabilities Act (ADA) also require employers to provide reasonable accommodations to employees suffering from pregnancy-related health conditions.
+Besides the Pregnancy Discrimination Act, the federal Americans with Disabilities Act (ADA) also requires employers to provide reasonable accommodations to employees suffering from pregnancy-related health conditions.

 Finally, the federal Family and Medical Leave Act (FMLA) provides pregnant women with unique workplace protections, when they work for a qualifying employer.